 SHW116.3.1 Once halter age groups are combined and additional entries are taken, it is mandatory that halter age groups be split to the originally requested classes should I/2 point or more become available in each age group.
-Performance halter would continue to be offered as a separate class.

-SHW116.3.2 A Grand Champion and Reserve Champion

-must be selected for each sex in halter classes having three or more entries.
+SHW116.3.2 A Grand Champion and Reserve Champion must be selected for each sex in halter classes having three or more entries.